Frantic Film Challenge - Full Rules

 READ THESE RULES FIRST!

-2: The participating group/team must complete and deliver its film/video work by the closing time, even if the starting packet is received after the start of the “Official 48-Hour Time Period”
+2: The participating group/team must complete and deliver its film/video work by the closing time.

-2e: Films can be redelivered any number of times prior to the end of the “Official 48-Hour Time Period.”
-The last-received delivery from a team prior to the end of the “Official 48-Hour Time Period” will be considered its official submission.
+- Films can be redelivered any number of times prior to the end of the official closing time.
+The last-received delivery from a team prior to the end of the official closing time will be considered its official submission.

 3: All teams must register through PRIMAA’s website and pay the submission fee by the payment deadline.